What are the practical implications for existing companies, associations and foundations, and those still to be constituted or transformed?

 1.1 The BV/SRL (private limited company) will be regarded as the company form by default

-1.1.1 The BV/SRL (private limited company) will become the most flexible company form, with ample scope for adaptation of contracts
+1.1.1 The BV/SRL (private limited liability company) will become the most flexible company form, with ample scope for adaptation of contracts

 Belgian entrepreneurs often decided against a BVBA/SARL (private limited liability company), because certain interesting aspects of a NV/SA (public limited company) were not available to it, e.g. a preferential dividend, authorised capital, interim dividend, issuance of profit-share shares, certificates, warrants and convertible bonds.